Quantcast

 Instructions

-Harvest dandelions!
-Note: You can harvest in advance of making this syrup.
+1. Harvest dandelions!
+Note: You can harvest them in advance.
 Put blooms in an air-tight freezer bag in the freezer until you’re ready to get started.

-Snip off blossoms from the green base into a container.
+2. Snip off blossoms from the green base into a container.
 Then rinse the flowers and pat dry.
 (You can skip this step to retain more of the pollen which is good for the immune system.
-If you are concerned about bugs though, inspect closely or they will also be strained out later.)
+If you are concerned about bugs, though, inspect closely, or they will also be strained out later.)

-Then remove the pan from the heat and steep over night (or at least 8 hours).
+4. Then remove the pan from the heat and steep overnight (or at least 8 hours).

 That’s it!

-Transfer to a sterile class jar or container and leave to cool completely.
-It can keep in the fridge for up to a month.
+Transfer to a sterile glass jar or container and leave to cool completely.
+It can be kept in the fridge for up to a month.